usask-arg/sasktran/_sources/do/layering.rst.txt

 As previously mentioned, the layer properties are calculated by integrating the atmospheric state over the layer boundaries, but there are multiple ways to determine how the layer boundaries themselves are determined.
 SASKTRAN-DO provides multiple options to do this, which method is preferred can be application dependent.
-The two properties that primarily influence the layer construction are :meth:`sktran_disco.interface.EngineDO.num_layers`, which controls the total number of homogeneous layers, and :meth:`sktran_disco.interface.EngineDO.layer_construction` which controls the technique to determine the layer boundaries.
+The two properties that primarily influence the layer construction are :meth:`sasktran.EngineDO.num_layers`, which controls the total number of homogeneous layers, and :meth:`sasktran.EngineDO.layer_construction` which controls the technique to determine the layer boundaries.

 Uniform Pressure Layers